French Liberation Army: Division of the French Armed Forces

 Two French armies went on to lead their combatants from opposing camps (that is the Axis or the Allies) and they would go on to meet head-to-head several times on the battlefield, notably in Dakar and Syria.

 The first French-on-French confrontation was the Battle of Dakar, capital of French West Africa, in September 1940, where an Anglo-French fleet under British command (while being the only FFL military operation in which de Gaulle physically participated) sent by parliamentarians of Free France to convince the governor-general of French West Africa, Pierre Boisson, to rally to the Free French cause.
-He did not recognize the authority of general de Gaulle and expressed his refusal by peppering the visiting delegation with bullets.
+He did not recognise the authority of general de Gaulle and expressed his refusal by peppering the visiting delegation with bullets.
 An attempted landing by Free French forces was similarly repulsed and did not participate in the naval artillery duel that followed.
-Vichy remained in control of French West Africa and it was an agonizing defeat for Free France.
+Vichy remained in control of French West Africa and it was an agonising defeat for Free France.

 The refusal by Boisson took place following orders by admiral François Darlan, Minister of Marine, to fire on any approaching British vessel.
 This order was a response to the British Operation Catapult that, from the 2nd to 8 July 1940, effected the destruction of the Vichy naval forces during the Attack on Mers-el-Kebir — where 1,200 French sailors were killed by their erstwhile allies — the capture manu militari of those naval forces which had retreated to Plymouth and Gibraltar, the disarmament of those based in Alexandria, and the attack on the French battleship Richelieu — the largest of its era — by the British aircraft carrier HMS Hermes that left Richelieu stranded (The Richelieu had earlier been escorting the British HMS Panther).

 The Battle of Gabon in November 1940 precipitated the "Dakar Affair" and, this time, the Free French forces obtained by force the unity of this territory, then intervening in 1941 in the Syria-Lebanon Campaign, where, after a month of fighting, the Australians, Indians, Brits, and the Free French inflicted thousands of deaths on general Henri Dentz's Army of the Levant, Dentz finally surrendered to the British.

 On the eve of the Anglo-American invasion of North Africa in November 1942, the schism between the allies and FFL was profound because de Gaulle was kept at a distance from the operation by Roosevelt and Churchill following the failure of de Gaulle to reach Dakar in 1940.
 In fact, his participation in Operation Torch was limited to the "appeal to the French of North Africa" on the broadcast Honneur et Patrie, distributed on radio by the BBC on November 8, 1942; he didn't arrive in Algiers until June 1943.
 In response to the allied invasion, the Vichyist Légion impériale was created in November, 1942 in Tunisia, while the French fleet was being scuttled at Toulon.
 Then, in 1943, French West Africa and the Alexandrian fleet of admiral René-Émile Godfroy rallied to Giraud.